vaantheman/CV-Resume-project/README.md

 -   **Home** : Landing page, displaying **AboutMe** and **Skills**.
 -   **AboutMe** : Component displaying information about you.
 -   **Skills** : Component highlighting your skills and Competencies.
--   **Avatar** : Component displaying, image if provided, name initials if there isn't any url and just **user** icon if there aren't url/name.
+-   **Avatar** : Component displaying, image if provided, name initials if there isn't any url and just **user** icon if there isn't any url/name.
 -   **Projects** : Component showcasing your **Github** repositories.
 -   **ContactForm** : Allows visitors to contact you directly through the website using Formik for the contact form and Yup for form validation.
 -   **PersonalInformation** : Displaying name, age and address.